Forms Platform

 A classic design challenge is delivering a desirable and technically feasible solution within a given deadline.
 An example is the logic work.

-In an initial prioritization exercise, our pilot partner identified logic as a requirement for the MVP.
-I mocked up ways for form builders to show or hide specific pages or questions based on a response.
+To meet requirements, I mocked up ways for form builders to show or hide specific pages or questions based on a response.
 This involves:

 Branching logic, which skips one or more pages based on a set of answers.
 This is helpful for eligibility screeners.